jpilgrim/mdspex/mdspex.doc/index.md

 This is WORK IN PROGRESS!

 This document specified the markdown language MDSpex with default extensions.
-The MDSpex processor is currently developed and not done yet.
+The MDSpex processor is currently under developed and not done yet.
 The features described in this document link to github issues at https://github.com/jpilgrim/mdspex/issues .
 These issues may be not closed yet, meaning that the corresponding features are not implemented yet.